Adultism: Origin

-This definition was superseded by a late 1970s journal article proposing that adultism is the abuse of the power that adults have over children.
-The author identified examples of adultism not only in parents but in teachers, psychotherapists, the clergy, police, judges, and juries.
+That 1930s usage of the word in France was superseded by a late 1970s American journal article proposing that adultism is the abuse of the power that adults have over children.
+The author identified examples not only in parents but also in teachers, psychotherapists, the clergy, police, judges, and juries.

 Usage

-Adultism is defined as the "behaviors and attitudes based on the assumptions that adults are better than young people, and entitled to act upon young people without agreement".
-It is also seen as, "an addiction to the attitudes, ideas, beliefs, and actions of adults."
-Adultism is popularly used to describe any discrimination against young people and is distinguished from ageism, which is simply prejudice on the grounds of age, although it commonly refers prejudice against older people, not specifically against youth.
-It has been suggested that adultism, which is associated with a view of the self that trades on rejecting and excluding child-subjectivity, has always been present in Western culture'.
+John Bell in 1995 defined adultism as "behaviors and attitudes based on the assumptions that adults are better than young people, and entitled to act upon young people without agreement".
+Adam Fletcher in 2016 called it "an addiction to the attitudes, ideas, beliefs, and actions of adults."
+Adultism is popularly used to describe any discrimination against young people and is sometimes distinguished from ageism, which is simply prejudice on the grounds of age, although it commonly refers to prejudice against older people, not specifically against youth.
+It has been suggested that adultism, which is associated with a view of the self that trades on rejecting and excluding child-subjectivity, has always been present in Western culture.

-Fletcher suggests that adultism has three main expressions throughout society:
+Fletcher suggests that adultism has three main expressions in society: